 Hockey captain Manpreet, 3 other players test positive for COVID-19

-The Indian men's hockey team captain Manpreet Singh and three other players have tested positive for COVID-19 ahead of a national camp in Bengaluru, the Sports Authority of India (SAI) said on Friday.
+The Indian men's hockey team captain Manpreet Singh and three other players have tested positive for COVID-19 ahead of the national camp's resumption in Bengaluru, the Sports Authority of India (SAI) said on Friday.
 Besides Manpreet, defender Surender Kumar, Jaskaran Singh and drag-flicker Varun Kumar have also tested positive for the deadly virus.

 - READ MORE ON: